Nazara extends losses, bleeds 16%; what's spooking the online gaming stock? - BusinessToday

-Nazara Technologies extended its morning losses on stock exchange and fell 16 per cent to hit a low of at Rs 1,177.45 today, even as the online gaming company said it does not anticipate any material adverse impact on its operating financial performance due to ban on real money gaming.
+Nazara Technologies extended its morning losses on stock exchanges and fell 16 per cent to hit a low of Rs 1,177.45 on BSE, even as the online gaming company said it does not anticipate any material adverse impact on its operating financial performance due to the proposed ban on real money gaming or RMG.

 The Promotion and Regulation of Online Gaming Bill, 2025 was tabled in Parliament today.
-This bill seeks to ban “online money gaming”, which is the “depositing of money” for “winning money or other stakes”.
-This impacts games such as rummy, poker, etc, where winning money is possible.
+This bill sought to ban “online money gaming”, which is the “depositing of money” for “winning money or other stakes”.
+This would impact online games such as rummy, poker, etc, where winning money is possible.

 "Under Indian law games of skill are legal, and games of chance are considered gambling and prohibited.
 Wagering money on games of skill was legal until now.
 The bill in Parliament follows a regulatory trend against RMG even in games of skill – the Madras High Court in June 2025 had upheld restrictions on Real Money Games in Tamil Nadu," said Vikram Jeet Singh, Partner at BTG Advaya.